7 Konglish K-Beauty Makeup Terms — From Tone-Up Cream (톤업크림) to Shading (섀딩)

 💛 Story Note

-👉 It’s very popular for creating a natural “no-makeup” look (쌩얼) while evening out skin tone.
+👉 It’s popular for a natural “no-makeup” look (쌩얼) while still evening out skin tone.

-In English, people usually say brightening cream or brightening sunscreen, not “tone-up cream.”
+In natural English, people usually say brightening cream or brightening sunscreen.
+You might see “tone-up” on some K-beauty packaging, but it’s not everyday English.

-- Tone-up cream (톤업크림) = brightening cream / brightening sunscreen / base cream
+• 톤업크림 = brightening cream / brightening sunscreen / makeup base

 💜 Cushion Pact (쿠션팩트)